exasol/databricks-virtual-schema/doc/user_guide/user_guide.md

 ```

 The first fixed part is a module loading preamble that is required with Exasol version 8.

+Please note:
+* We recommend using DbVisualizer for executing this statement.
+* Note the leading `--/` and trailing `/\n;`
+* When DbVisualizer asks to enter data for parameter markers, uncheck option "SQL Commander" > "SQL Commander Options" > "Parameterized SQL".
+See this [Knowledge Base article](https://exasol.my.site.com/s/article/DbVisualizer-Syntax-Errors-with-Scripts) for details.

 ### Create a Named Connection